razi-rais/blockchain/articles/zk-SNARKS.md

 ### Run commands to Setup, Export Verifier, Compute Wittness and Generate Proof

-* Note: You can run them together if you like.
+Note: You can run these commands together if you like.

 ```
 ./target/release/zokrates setup
 ./target/release/zokrates export-verifier